Easy Ways to Detect Air Leaks

 Inside your home

-First, you’ll want to check your windows and doors.
+First, you’ll want to look around your windows and doors.
 If they shake easily or you can see light through spaces between the door and the frame, they’re leaking and probably wasting energy and money, as well.
 Seal them with caulk or weather-stripping to eliminate the leak.

 Next, walk through your home to look for cracks and gaps in the following areas: